-Figure 8.
-Illustration of the onset of desynchronization of the unidirectionel coupled system (14).
-Figures (a), (b), ... (f) are done left-right and up-down, and plot the amplitudes x_1 against x_2 for values of the coupling parameter (a) k = 0.01, (b) k = 0.055, (c) k = 0.056, (d) k = 0.0565, (e) k = 0.057 and (f) k = 0.1.
-Figure (a,b,c) show a generalized synchronization phenomenon : the system synchronizes (in the generalized sense) for very small values of k.
-But a desynchronization processus fastly arrises by increasing k, figures (d,e,f) : -in some interval for k, the larger is the coupling coefficient the weaker is the synchronization-.
-Hence, we have emergence of chaotic properties : The coupled system displays behavioral chaotic phenomena which is not exhibited by systems' constituent parts, that are the two predator-prey systems before coupling, which exhibit the limit-cycle of figure 6(b), and for the same parameters, same initial conditions.
+Fig. 8.
+Illustration of the desynchronization onset of the unidirectional coupled system (14).
+Figures (a), (b), ... (f) are done from left to right and up to down, and plot the amplitudes $x_1$ against $x_2$ for values of the coupling parameter (a) k = 0.01, (b) k = 0.055, (c) k = 0.056, (d) k = 0.0565, (e) k = 0.057 and (f) k = 0.1.
+Figure (a) shows a generalized synchronization phenomenon: the system synchronizes (in the generalized sense) for very small values of k.
+But a desynchronization processus quickly arises by increasing k, figures (b,c,d,e,f): in some interval for k, the larger is the coupling coefficient the weaker is the synchronization.
+Hence, we have the emergence of chaotic properties: the coupled system displays behavioural chaotic phenomena which are not showed by the systems' constituent parts (that are the two predator-prey systems without coupling) which point out the limit-cycle of figure 6(b), for the same parameters and the same initial conditions.
 This phenomenon is robust with respect to small parameters variations.

-Figure 9.
-Bidirectionel coupling.
-Figures plot amplitudes x_1 against x_2 for the same values as done for the previous figure, that are, respectively, for k = 0.01, k = 0.055 and k = 0.056 k = 0.0565, k = 0.057 and k = 0.1.
-These figures, Illustrate a window of generalized synchronization and desynchronization of system (12). (a), (b) and (c) plot The system synchronizes (in the generalized sense) for $k \le 0.01$, as it has been shown in the unidirectional case.
-But the desynchronization processus arrises by increasing k, fastly in comparison with the unidirectional case.
+Fig. 9.
+Bi-directional coupling.
+Figures are done from left to right and up to down and plot amplitudes $x_1$ against $x_2$ for the same values as done in the previous figure, respectively for k = 0.01, k = 0.055 and k = 0.056 k = 0.0565, k = 0.057 and k = 0.1.
+These figures, Illustrate a window of generalized synchronization and desynchronization of system (12). (a), (b) and (c) plot The system synchronizes (in the generalized sense) for $k \leq 0.01$ , as it has been shown in the unidirectional case.
+But the desynchronization processus arises by increasing k, quickly in comparison with the unidirectional case.